MunaInData/munas_portfolio/README.md

   Image 2 shows countries which are below the IMF estimates, I had to clean my data before this as a lot of IMF estimate were coming up as NaN which stands for not a number.
 I replaced this with the value 0f 0 to get more precision.

+  ### Students <a name="Studentsin.csv"></a>

+Students file contained id, name, class, marks and gender of students.
+Here I was able to use python syntax to obtain wanted information.

+Image 3 I was able to check which students were in class four.
+Because I didn’t specify which columns I wanted only on display I was given all their information such as ID, mark, name and gender.

+Image 4 I was able assign a new column named ‘passed’ where any student who obtained a mark over 60 will show true or under 60 will show false.

+Image 5  shows how easy it is to rename a column.
+I was able to replace column name ‘mark’ with ‘score’ which makes it easier to read.

   <li><a href="#MYSQL">MYSQL</a></li>
   <li><a href="#Tableau">Tableau</a></li>